vacanza/holidays/SPONSORSHIP.md

 | Medium    | Tasks such as implementing holidays for a new entity using well-established templates or rules | \$25 USD     |
 | Hard       | Tasks requiring deeper research, localization, or custom rule logic                           | \$50 USD     |

-Note:
+### Sponsorship Amounts Notes

 - These rates are contingent on available funding and **do not cover any fees** charged by payment processors or platforms.
-- By default, tasks are classified as **#sponsorship-medium**, unless a maintainer explicitly labels them as **#sponsorship-hard**.
+- By default, tasks are classified as `sponsorship-medium`, unless a maintainer explicitly labels them as `sponsorship-hard`.
-- A task may be **reclassified as #sponsorship-hard** at the maintainer’s discretion, based on its complexity or scope.
+- A task may be **reclassified as `sponsorship-hard` at the maintainer’s discretion, based on its complexity or scope.

 ## Eligibility